huggingface/huggingface_hub/docs/source/en/guides/inference.md

 In the example above, we initialized an [`InferenceClient`] with the default parameters.
 The only thing you need to know is the [task](#supported-tasks) you want to perform.
 By default, the client will connect to the Inference API and select a model to complete the task.
 In our example, we generated an image from a text prompt.
 The returned value is a `PIL.Image` object that can be saved to a file.
 For more details, check out the [`~InferenceClient.text_to_image`] documentation.

-Let's now see an example using the `chat_completion` API.
+Let's now see an example using the [~`InferenceClient.chat_completion`] API.
 This task uses an LLM to generate a response from a list of messages:

 ```python
 >>> from huggingface_hub import InferenceClient